Lutajuća Srca: 1970–mid-1980s

 On the 1972 Festival Omladina in Subotica the band won the First Prize, the Audience Choice First Prize and the Best Lyrics Award for their song "Još malo" ("A Little Bit More").
 After this event, the band turned towards acoustic sound, in the new lineup, featuring, besides Spomenka Đokić, Milan Marković, Miroljub Jovanović and Vladan Stanojević, Vesna Koljević (piano) and Rista Trajković (flute).
-During the following years, Trajković was occasionally replaced by flutists Rade Ivanović and Dragan Miloradović.
-In the same year they won three awards at Festival Omladina, the band released their debut 7-inch single, with the songs "Još malo" and "Za tebe" ("For You"), for PGP-RTB record label, and started holding regular concerts every Saturday and Sunday in Niš Youth Centre.
+During the following years, Trajković was occasionally replaced on live performances by flutists Rade Ivanović and Dragan Miloradović.
+The same year they won three awards at Festival Omladina, the band released their debut 7-inch single, featuring the songs "Još malo" and "Za tebe" ("For You"), for PGP-RTB record label, and started holding regular concerts every Saturday and Sunday in Niš Youth Centre.

-In 1973, on the Vaš šlager sezone (Your Schlager of the Season) festival, they won the Union of Composers of Yugoslavia Award for their song "Jefimija", written by Dženan Salković and inspired by the life and work of medieval Serbian poetess Jefimija.
+In 1973, at the Vaš šlager sezone (Your Schlager of the Season) festival, they won the Union of Composers of Yugoslavia Award for their song "Jefimija", written by Dženan Salković and inspired by the life and work of medieval Serbian poet Jefimija.
 They released the song on a 7-inch single, with the song "Pruži ruke" ("Give Me Your Hands") as the B-side.
 During the same year, they won the first place on the Zagreb Music Festival with the song "Brod za sreću" ("Boat Sailing to Happiness").
 This song was released on a 7-inch single with the song "U sumrak" ("At Dusk") as the B-side during the same year.
-In 1973, the band also made numerous guest appearances on TV shows, held a concert in Zagreb club Kulušić with singer-songwriter Drago Mlinarec and the band Time, and represented Yugoslavia on the World Festival of Youth and Students held in East Berlin.
-During the following years the band often performed at pop music festivals, winning numerous awards.
+In 1973, the band also made numerous guest appearances on TV shows, held a concert in Zagreb club Kulušić with singer-songwriter Drago Mlinarec and jazz rock band Time, and represented Yugoslavia on the World Festival of Youth and Students held in East Berlin.
+In 1974, they appeared on the Vaš šlager sezone festival with the song "Poslednje jutro" ("The Last Morning"), on the Belgrade Spring Festival with the song "Ti si tu" ("You Are There"), and on the Opatija Festival with the song "Godine – konkurs" ("Years – Competition").